jeremyylimmm/Lousy/README.md

-# CC
+# Toy Language
-### Toy Language and an Optimizing Compiler Backend
+## Language Frontend and Optimizing Compiler Backend

-In-progress, does NOT work yet!
+This shit is so bad!!